dv-lse/fdi-patent-innovate/data/narrative.md

   max-radius: 15
   color: rgba(255,153,0,.6)
   thresholds: []
-  label: Regions rising to patenting top 100
+  label: Regions rising to the 100 most innovative
   autorotate: false
 :::

-The distribution of patents is not only concentrated in few cities, it is also very stable over time: the most innovative regions in 1975 remained the most innovative in 2005, and very few regions with no patents in 1975 became hubs of innovation over the next four decades.
+The distribution of patents is not only concentrated in few cities, it is also very stable over time: the most innovative regions in 1975 remained the most innovative in 2012, and very few regions with no patents in 1975 became hubs of innovation over the next four decades.

+You can see on the map the handful of regions who managed to break into the top 100 of the most innovative localities (between 1975 and 2012).

 #